 \section{Discussion}

-Computational bottlenecks still remain in the quest to design Markov chain samplers for high-dimensional decomposable graphs.
-The junction tree data structure, although proved more efficient computationally than the graph structure, is not unique.
-Counting the number of junction tree representations for a fixed decomposable graph is known to be computationally expensive~\citep{thomas2009enumerating}, which led~\cite{Green01032013} to propose a modified Metropolis--Hastings chain that is inferior to the classical one, to avoid such computation.
-Our proposed method trades the need to quantify the space of junction trees with a form of latent dimensional expansion that leads to some junction tree updates not translating to graph updates.
+Computational bottlenecks still remain in the quest to design Markov chain samplers for high dimensional decomposable graphs.
+The junction tree data structure, although proved more efficient computationally than the graph structure, it is not unique.
+Counting the number of junction tree representations for a fixed decomposable graph is known to be computationally expensive~\citep{thomas2009enumerating}, which led~\cite{Green01032013} to proposes an inferior Metropolis-Hastings chain than the classical step, to avoid such computation.
+Our proposed method trades-off the need to quantify the space of junction trees, by a form of latent dimensional expansion that leads to some junction tree updates not translating to graph updates.
 Although this trade-off appears promising, working with an alternative data structure (to junction trees) that is unique can potentially solve this issue more efficiently.

-While some updates in this latent space are probabilistically superfluous, as they involve non-maximal cliques, this work has demonstrated that such latent expansion is promising for two reasons: (a) controlling the size of this expansion

-the possible number of non-maximal cliques can be done efficiently and intuitively by restricting the size of the latent junction trees to the number of graph vertices; it is intuitive since a no-edge graph has the maximum number of maximal cliques over the set of vertices; and (b) parallel sampling, which significant improves mixing properties, easily adapts to our proposed framework, as we do not require any junction tree modification after an update.
-Such modification is required in other junction tree based sampler.

-Exploiting the junction tree representation led to the largest gain in sampling efficiency, as done in the work of~\cite{Green01032013,giudici1999decomposable, olsson2018sequential,olsson2019bayesian}, and herein.
-The junction tree data structure helped in the handling of decomposable graphs for computational purposes.
-A greater part of this efficiency gain is driven mainly by an improvement in graph proposals that the junction property explicitly exposed, which this work further improves.
+Exploiting the junction tree representation have led to the largest gain in sampling efficiency, as done in the line of work~\cite{Green01032013,giudici1999decomposable, olsson2018sequential,olsson2019bayesian}, and here.
+While the junction tree data structure have assisted in handling of decomposable graphs for computational purposes.
+This efficiency gain is mainly driven by improvement in graph proposals that the junction property have explicitly exposed, which this work further improves.